Introduction

 Integrations

 The CafeX platform is designed to bring disparate sources of data and information together in a single active user focused application.
-When designing your application it is useful to determine the types of integrations you’ll be using and how you’re going to be able to connect them to your application.
+When designing your application, consider what integrations you'll need and how they will interact with your app.

 Content Integrations

-Content integrations link workspaces in the CafeX platform to content repositories such as Microsoft Sharepoint, Google Drive and Salesforce.
+Content integrations allow applications to link directly to external content repositories such as Microsoft Sharepoint, Google Drive, and Salesforce.
 These types of integrations make content available in these repositories available to users of the application by linking a user’s credentials for a remote service to the workspace.

 A simple example of a content integration is providing documents from a Google Drive for viewing in an application.
 The user who has access to the documents can either manually or programmatically add the drive or individual document to the workspace as part of its assets list.
 Any user with access to the document will then be able to access those documents directly from the drive.